microsoft/ApplicationInsights-iOS/README.md

 ### 5.1 Set Instrumentation Key in Code

 It is also possible to set the instrumentation key of your app in code.
-This will override the one you might have set in your `info.plist`.
-Do set it in code, MSAIApplicationInsights provides an overloaded constructor:
+This will override the one you might have set in your `Info.plist`.
+To set it in code, MSAIApplicationInsights provides an overloaded constructor:

 ```objectivec
 [MSAIApplicationInsights setupWithInstrumentationKey:@"{YOUR-INSTRUMENTATIONKEY}"];